 If you're an out-of-state student, use the National Mail Voter Registration Form to register to vote while you're a student at D'Youville.
 You can also use the form to update registration information due to a change of name, make a change of address or to register with a political party.

 After filling out the form, mail it to:

 New York State Board of Elections

 Those students who would prefer to vote in their hometown election will have to request an absentee ballot.
 If you're a registered voter who will be physically unable to appear at the polls on Election Day, you're eligible to receive an absentee ballot.
 Applications for Absentee Ballots are available at your county board of elections.

-The New York State Voter Registration Form must be postmarked by October 10 and received by a Board of Elections not later than October 15 to be eligible to vote in the General Election (November 4, 2014).
-This year's deadline is October 10, 2014.
+The New York State Voter Registration Form must be postmarked by October 14 and received by a Board of Elections no later than October 19 to be eligible to vote in the General Election (November 8, 2016).

 You will receive a postcard in the mail indicating your polling place prior to Election Day.
 If you have not received this within approximately 2 weeks of the election, contact the Erie County Board of Elections.